cs3110/textbook/abstract/af.md

 abstract set {1, 3} and cannot be distinguished by any of the operations of the `Set` signature.
 From the point of view of the client, the abstract data type describes a set of abstract values and associated operations.
-The implementers knows that these abstract values are represented by concrete values that may contain additional information invisible from the client's view.
+The implementer knows that these abstract values are represented by concrete values that may contain additional information invisible from the client's view.
 This loss of information is described by the *abstraction function*, which is a mapping from the space of concrete